abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 If you notice in the browser's console, you will get a warning that there are no routes that match "/" which is the base URL of our website.
 Let's build out a `Home` component so that we can toggle back and forth between something like a "landing page" and our list of characters.

-71. In the `src` folder, create a file called `Home.js`
+71. In the `src` folder, create a file called `Home.jsx`

-72. In `Home.js`, create the following functional component:
+72. In `Home.jsx`, create the following functional component:

 ```jsx
 function Home() {